ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-3.md

 ## Objective
 You will now connect to the VM using the SSH protocol and the public IP address of the virtual machine. *Note* that in this tutorial we will be using the public IP **52.149.156.228**.
 Please make sure to use the public IP of your virtual machine instead.

 You can use a local terminal or the Azure Cloud Shell to connect to the VM.
-The latter is available directly from the Azure Portal and so to avoid installing additional tools, we use Cloud Shell.
+The latter is available directly from the Azure Portal and to avoid installing additional tools, we will use the Cloud Shell.

 ### Azure Cloud Shell
 To open the Cloud Shell, click on the Cloud Shell icon located in the top right corner of Azure Portal:
 ![Azure Cloud Shell#left](figures/10.png "Figure 10.
 A top right corner of the Azure Portal")

-This will activate a new popup window which appears at the bottom of Azure Portal:
+This will activate a new popup window which appears at the bottom of the Azure Portal:
 ![Azure Cloud Shell#left](figures/11.png "Figure 11.
 Mounting a storage")

 Click **Create storage**, and wait until the storage account is created.
 A Cloud Shell terminal should be ready.
 If it asks you for the interpreter, select **Bash**.
-The Cloud Shell terminal will look as follows
+The Cloud Shell terminal will look as follows:
 ![Azure Cloud Shell#left](figures/12.png "Figure 12.
 Cloud shell")

 ### Connecting to the Virtual Machine using Azure Cloud Shell
 You can now use the Cloud Shell to connect to the VM via SSH.
-To do so, type (remember to use the Public IP address of your virtual machine):
+To do so, type the Public IP address (remember to use the Public IP address of your virtual machine):

 ```console
 ssh arm@52.149.156.228